mirisuzanne/miriamsuzanne/content/2018/07/17/surgery.rst

-When we ask to change the gender-markers on government-issued documents, many states ask for proof of *the surgery*.
+When we ask to change the gender-markers on government-issued documents, many states require proof of *the surgery*.

+.. callmacro:: content/macros.j2#pullquote

   When we say *transition*
   people only hear *genitals*.

-Historical terms like *Sex Reassignment Surgery* (SRS) or *Gender Reassignment Surgery* (GRS) also imply a centrality and finality to this one procedure -- as though we aren't *real* men or women before we've undergone genital reconstruction.
+Historical terms like *Sex Reassignment Surgery* (SRS) or *Gender Reassignment Surgery* (GRS) also imply a *centrality* and *finality* to this one procedure -- as though we aren't *real* men or women before we've undergone genital reconstruction.

-In reality,
-there are many aspects to transition -- social, legal, and medical -- with every person choosing their own path.
+But there are many aspects to transition -- social, legal, and medical -- with every person choosing their own path.
 There is no right way to be trans, just as there is no right way to be a woman.

-Bottom surgery is only one in a long list of interventions that can help reduce gender dysphoria, and improve our quality of life.
+Bottom surgery is only one in a long list of medical interventions that can help reduce gender dysphoria, and improve our quality of life.
-It may be right and necessary for some of us, but it does not define our genders or transitions.
+It is absolutely necessary for some of us, but it does not validate our genders or transitions.
-It is not the primary intervention, nor the most common, nor the final -- but in a society that places the full weight of gender on our genitals, this one procedure tends to grab the communal (often salacious) attention.
+It is not the primary intervention, nor the most common, nor the final -- but in a society that places the full weight of gender on our genitals, this one procedure tends to grab the most communal (often salacious) attention.

-There is no "the surgery" for all trans people.
+There is no "the surgery" for all trans people, and there are no *correct* genitals for womanhood.
 I'm already a complete and real woman --
-I only hope to become more comfortable in my own body, to trade in some of my gender dysphorias for a chance at something better.
+I only hope to relate to my body in new ways: to trade in some of my body dysphoria for a chance at bodily joy.

+.. callmacro:: content/macros.j2#pullquote

-Our stories don't have to be defined only by pain -- we can also strive for *comfort* and *pleasure* and a *joy* in our own bodies.
+  Our stories don't have to be defined by pain.
+  We can also strive for *comfort* and *pleasure* and even *ecstasy* in our own bodies.

 -------